Understand the preferences of your existing customers.

 - Generate and understand useful insights to create actionable plans

 If you intend to send direct marketing messages to your customers, do check if you have obtained consent, or meet the requirements under the Do Not Call (DNC) Provisions or Spam Control Act.
 No further action is required if consent has been obtained.

 Any solutions that can export data easily to the BI Tool?

-Enterprises and ICM vendors who wish to align their data standards to the BI tool to facilitate data sharing can find out more HERE (24.00KB).
+Enterprises and ICM vendors who wish to align their data standards to the BI tool to facilitate data sharing may also find out more (24.00KB).